nobodyP/M4singer-relabel/README.md

 i also realised, when i labeled these, i used a script to add the folder name as a prefix all .wav files, as other wise they would clash and fail. i never actualy included that so this repo has been useless until now dhjflsdjkh.

-its now included. to use it run "python rename_files.py (path to m4singer folder)" and all files will be renamed.
+its now included. to use it run "python rename_files.py (path to m4singer folder)" and all files will be renamed. also a script to delete any .wavs that dont have a matching .lab files, as there were alot that had parts of notes cut off. in those cases, i just skipped that .wav